Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Implementation of the *vtkESQui* simulation process.

-Simulation process is executed with timer callback function that handles three timed threaded loops at different rates:
+Simulation process is executed with timer callback function that handles three time threaded loops at different rates:

  * **Scenario**: This module purpose is to display/update all the scenario objects.
 Acts as an observer, listening to any possible change that may affect any of the scenario objects.
  * **Collision**: A collision detection process that handles interaction between scenario object collision models.
 If any collision is detected, the scenario module is notified to apply changes to the objectes (deformation, displacements, etc..)